How do we get access to all these airline lounges?!?

 - We used it for upgrades on our AA tickets.
 You could also use it for on board food purchases, checked bags and many other airline charges.
 The purchase will post to your card account and you then will see the credit back to the account in a few days.
 What’s great about this, is you get the $200 credit each calendar year.

 - – $100 Global Entry/TSA Pre-check fee refunded as statement credit.
 This is for all card holders on the account.

 What if you already have Global Entry or Pre-check?
 Well, you can pay for Global Entry or Pre-check for anyone else in your family using your Platinum card, and AmEx will give you the $100 credit.

 Here are the other GREAT benefits that makes the AmEx Platinum card so valuable to us:

 Access to AmEx Centurion lounges for free for you and family, or up to 2 guests.
 There have been reports that you need a full fare ticket to enter, so be advised.
 Great lounge locations in Seattle, Sydney and their newest location, Hong Kong!

 Priority pass membership, providing access for you at any Priority Pass lounge.
-Guests have to pay an additional fee.
+You can bring two guests in for free, however, each additional guest after that will be $29 fee.
 This membership gets you into the Alaska Airlines lounges and many others.
 For FREE!
 All you need is a boarding pass (staff travel OK) and your Priority Pass card.
 There are different rules for each club, so make sure you read up on them before you enter.